TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 * Create a TrueFiGauge smart contract which will replace the existing tfTUSD farm
 * Any valid lp token can be staked here.
 Each valid pool is assigned a weight, and distribution is weighted based on governance allocation of weights.
 At first all pools will be weighted equally.
 * All current tfLP farm incentives will be migrated to the TrueFi gauge

-## Questions:
-- How to deal with liquidations in multi asset borrowing?
-- Do we assume all stablecoins are worth $1 or use chainlink?
-- How to deal with difference in Strategy farmed coins vs asset